causely-oss/awesome-synthetic-apps/README.md

 **When to use**: If you only care about the data that is generated and send to your analytics or observability platform, these synthetic data generators are for you.

+- [otelgen](https://github.com/krzko/otelgen) - A tool to generate synthetic OpenTelemetry logs, metrics and traces using OTLP (gRPC and HTTP).
+- [Mustermann](https://github.com/schultyy/mustermann) - A tool that generates test data for OpenTelemetry pipelines using a custom virtual machine.
+- [Telemetry generator for OpenTelemetry](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/cmd/telemetrygen) - This utility simulates a client generating traces, metrics, and logs.
+It is useful for testing and demonstration purposes.
 - [Test Telemetry Generator](https://github.com/cisco-open/test-telemetry-generator) - A tool for generating synthetic telemetry data for testing and demonstration.
 - [Trace Simulation Receiver](https://github.com/k4ji/tracesimulationreceiver) - A tool for simulating and generating trace data in various formats.
-- [Mustermann](https://github.com/schultyy/mustermann) - A tool that generates test data for OpenTelemetry pipelines using a custom virtual machine.

 ## Sample Data Sets